Canadian dollar: Coins

-Coins are produced by the Royal Canadian Mint's facilities in Winnipeg, Manitoba, and Ottawa, Ontario, in denominations of 5¢ (nickel), 10¢ (dime), 25¢ (quarter), 50¢ (50¢ piece) (though the 50¢ piece is no longer distributed to banks and is only available directly from the mint, therefore seeing very little circulation), $1 (loonie), and $2 (toonie).
+Coins are produced by the Royal Canadian Mint's facilities in Winnipeg, Manitoba, and Ottawa, Ontario, in denominations of 5¢ (nickel), 10¢ (dime), 25¢ (quarter), $1 (loonie), and $2 (toonie).
+A 50¢ coin is also struck but is no longer distributed to banks and is only available directly from the mint, therefore seeing very little circulation.

 The last 1¢ coin (penny) to be minted in Canada was struck on May 4, 2012, and distribution of the penny ceased on February 4, 2013.
 Ever since, the price for a cash transaction is rounded to the nearest five cents.
-The penny continues to be legal tender, although they are only accepted as payment and not given back as change.
+The penny continues to be legal tender, although it is only accepted as payment and is not given back as change.

-The standard set of designs has Canadian symbols, usually wildlife, on the reverse, and an effigy of Elizabeth II on the obverse.
-Some pennies, nickels, and dimes remain in circulation that bear the effigy of George VI.
-It is also common for American coins to be found among circulation due to the close proximity to the United States and the fact that the sizes of the coins are similar.
+The standard set of designs has Canadian symbols, usually wildlife, on the reverse, and an effigy of Charles III on the obverse.
+A large number of pennies, nickels, and dimes are in circulation bearing the effigy of Elizabeth II, and occasionally some depicting George VI can be found.
+It is also common for American coins to be found among circulation due to the close proximity to the United States and the fact that the sizes and colours of the coins are similar.
 Commemorative coins with differing reverses are also issued on an irregular basis, most often quarters.
 50¢ coins are rarely found in circulation; they are often collected and not regularly used in day-to-day transactions in most provinces.